Indigenous Philippine folk religions: Religious worldview

-The rotation of the god Bakunawa in a calendar year, as explained in Signosan (1919).
-The depictions narrate the ancestral understanding towards proper creation of the physical home for a proper spiritual home.
-It is one of the thousands of Indigenous concepts regarding good luck, similar to some mainland Asian concepts such as feng shui.
+The rotation of the god Bakunawa in a calendar year, as explained in the Signosan (1919).
+The depictions narrate ancestral understandings towards the proper creation of the physical house as a spiritual home.

 Historian T. Valentino Sitoy, in his review of documents concerning pre-Spanish religious beliefs, notes three core characteristics which shaped the religious worldview of Filipinos throughout the archipelago before the arrival of Spanish colonizers.
-First, Filipinos believed in the existence of parallel spirit world, which was invisible but had an influence on the visible world.
-Second, Filipinos believed that there were spirits (diwata) everywhere - ranging from the high creator gods to minor spirits that lived in the environment such as trees or rocks or creeks.
+First, Filipinos believed in the existence of a parallel spirit world, invisible yet influencing the visible world.
+Second, Filipinos believed that there were spirits (diwata) everywhere, ranging from the high creator gods to minor spirits that inhabited the environment, such as trees, rocks, or creeks.
 Third, Filipinos believed that events in the human world were influenced by the actions and interventions of these spirit beings.

 The indigenous religions in the Philippines are the ancient beliefs and traditions of various ethnic groups in the country.
 Most of them believe in animism, where it is believed that all things people, animals, plants, and even nature have a spirit or soul called Diwa.
 In these religions, there are two main types of spirits:

 Diwata – This refers to deities, gods, and nature spirits.

 Anito – These are wooden statues and the spirits or souls of the dead, especially those of ancestors.

-The word diwata has many forms in different Filipino languages, such as dewatu, divata, duwata, ruwata, dewa, dwata, or diya.
-In Tagalog, a related word is diwa, which means "spirit" or "essence."